-- Heat a large pot with 1 Tbsp avocado oil and add sliced garlic.
-Keep a close eye on the garlic as it can burn quite easily.
+- Heat 1 Tbsp avocado oil in a large pot over medium heat.
+Add the charred vegetables along with the garlic. *Keep a close eye on the garlic as it burns quickly.*

-- Add the chicken to the pot, garnish with fresh cilantro and season with salt & pepper to taste.
+- Add the lime juice, freshly chopped cilantro and season with salt and pepper to taste.

-- Pour into a bowl and top with all of your favorite toppings! *To fry the tortilla, heat 1-2 Tbsp avocado oil in a small frying pan over medium high heat.
+- *To fry the tortilla, heat 1-2 Tbsp avocado oil in a small frying pan over medium high heat.
 Cook the tortilla in the oil for 1-2 minutes per side.
 Remove and let drain on a paper towel-lined plate.
-Sprinkle with a touch of salt.* I love the tortilla because you can soak up the creamy goodness of the soup!
+Sprinkle with a touch of salt.*